dcorbe/extdb/README.md

  - bladez- Using modified gplv3 code from https://github.com/bladez-/bercon for RCON
  - killzonekid for his blog + initial code in arma wiki for linux extensions
  - Everyone else i forgot, including EPOCH dev's for having an public github for mod atleast on arma2 ;)
- - rajkosto for his work on DayZ Hive, that i have looked at & gotten confused..
-Using same method for getting Unique Char ID, was gonna use a global lock on inserts beforehand  https://github.com/rajkosto/hive
+ - rajkosto for his work on DayZ Hive, that i have looked at & and still is over my head most of the time..
+Using same method for getting Unique Char ID, also using almost the exact same boost parser for checking input/output to database   https://github.com/rajkosto/hive

 ##### Disclaimer
 This is basicly my first time using C++
-Other code experience is Python (pygtk + twisted)
+My main code experience is Python (pygtk + twisted), this is basicly a hobby.